 Only hire for pertinent, immediate roles moving forward

-- Limit your search for open roles to difficult-to-fill roles (e.g., science, math, or technical education teachers) or to schools with a high number of vacancies
+- Limit your open roles search to difficult-to-fill talent (e.g., science, math, or technical education teachers) or to schools with a high number of vacancies

 Share the early hiring deadline with school leadership